-When linking your listings to your agent profile, make sure that all of your listings have up-to-date information.
-This is usually done through your local MLS, but you can also do this via Zillow.
-To edit your listing, just click on “My Listings” on your ZPA dashboard.
-For each active listing, there should be a link that says, “Edit this listing.”
+When linking your listings to your agent profile, ensure that all listings have up-to-date information.
+This is usually done through your local multiple listing service (MLS), but you can also do this via Zillow.
+Click “My Listings” on your ZPA dashboard to edit your listing.
+Each active listing should have a link that says, “Edit this listing.”
 Alternatively, you can navigate to a property page and click “Edit Listing Info” from the top menu.

-On the editing page, make sure all basic listing information is accurate, including price, square footage, the age of the home, number of bedrooms and bathrooms, and other pertinent details.
-To optimize your listing, fill out all listing sections as instructed in the steps below.
+On the editing page, ensure all basic listing information is accurate, including price, square footage, the age of the home, number of bedrooms and bathrooms, and other pertinent details.
+To optimize your listing, complete all sections as instructed in the steps below.

 5. Fill Out the Home Description & Features Sections

-It’s critical to include all relevant details and write a description that tells the story of the home when completing the listing information.
-To do this, use ample (but accurate) adjectives and make sure to list major features in the “Home Details” section of the listing page.
+When completing the listing information, it’s critical to include all relevant details and write a description that tells the story of the home.
+To do this, use ample (but accurate) adjectives and list major features in the “Home Details” section of the listing page.